cockroachdb/docs/src/current/v23.1/aws-dms.md

 ### AWS PrivateLink

-If using CockroachDB {{ site.data.products.advanced }}, you can enable [AWS PrivateLink](https://aws.amazon.com/privatelink/) to securely connect your AWS application with your CockroachDB {{ site.data.products.advanced }} cluster using a private endpoint.
-To configure AWS PrivateLink with CockroachDB {{ site.data.products.advanced }}, see [Network Authorization](https://www.cockroachlabs.com/docs/cockroachcloud/network-authorization#aws-privatelink).
+If using CockroachDB {{ site.data.products.standard }} or {{ site.data.products.advanced }}, you can enable [AWS PrivateLink](https://aws.amazon.com/privatelink/) to securely connect your AWS application with your CockroachDB {{ site.data.products.standard }} or {{ site.data.products.advanced }} cluster using a private endpoint.
+To configure AWS PrivateLink with CockroachDB {{ site.data.products.standard }} or {{ site.data.products.advanced }}, see [Network Authorization](https://www.cockroachlabs.com/docs/cockroachcloud/network-authorization#aws-privatelink).

 ### `BatchApplyEnabled`